-&lt;sup>3 For terminology, organisations may refer to OECD Glossary of Key Terms.
+2 For terminology, organisations may refer to OECD Glossary of Key Terms.

-Plans at organisational level related to strengthening local leadership; and as relevant the link between humanitarian, development and peace action; HRBA and leaving no-one behind; gender equality, girls and women's rights; meaningful inclusion of children and young people; greening of engagements; global and local connectedness and coordination; information and public engagement in Denmark;
+- Description of overall strategic and programmatic plans at organisational level for the coming year, including brief overview of country engagements (overall budget level, programme focus, key challenges/developments, partners etc.) and strategic priorities to be focussed on. - Plans at organisational level related to strengthening local leadership; the link between humanitarian, development and peace action; HRBA and leaving no-one behind; gender equality, girls and women's rights; meaningful inclusion of children and young people; greening of engagements; global and local connectedness and coordination; information and public engagement in Denmark;